DBoo92/317Hardware/README.md

 ![motorwires](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/motorpins.jpg) ![motormolex](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/molex3pin.jpg)

 Using the wire strippers crimp a molex pin on the open end of each motor wire (shown in the first image).
 Apply a small amount of solder to the crimp connection to strengthen it.
-Once the solder has cooled, insert the pins into holes 1 and 2 as labelled in the second picture (doesn't matter which wire goes in which hole).
+Once the solder has cooled, insert the pins into holes 1 and 2 as labelled in the second picture (doesn't matter which pin goes in which hole).

 ### Sensor soldering

 ![sensorwires](https://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/sensorpins.jpg) ![sensormolex](ttps://raw.githubusercontent.com/DBoo92/317Hardware/master/readme_images/pcb/molex3pin.jpg)

 Cut the stock connector off the soil sensor using the diagonal cutters.
 Make your cut close to the existing connector so the wires stay long.
 Strip about 1/4" off the end of each wire.
-Crimp a molex pin on the open end of each wire (shown in first image) using the wire cutters.
+Crimp a molex pin on the open end of each wire (shown in first image) using the wire strippers.
 Apply a small amount of solder to the crimp connection to strengthen it.
-Once the solder has cooled, insert the Vcc pin into hole 1, Aout pin hole 2, and Gnd pin hole 3 (as shown labelled in the second picture).
+Once the solder has cooled, insert the Vcc pin into hole 1, Aout pin into hole 2, and Gnd pin into hole 3 (as labelled in the second picture).

 > Make sure the pins go into the appropriate connector hole otherwise you could damage the sensor/circuit.